Strange Attractor Wire sculpture

 Finish up work, organize and finalize Google Drive portfolio.

 Academic Expectations: Attend all classes, care about your work, make progress in the medium, help and cooperate with your classmates, take risks, make mistakes.
 Your grade will be based on the care you bring to your work and the successful completion of each assignment.
 As this is a workshop class, good attendance is assumed.
 Attendence is crucial.
-A maximum of 3 absences is allowed.

 Tradition of Honor: As a member of the Albertus Magnus College Community, each student taking this course agrees to uphold the principles of honor set forth by this community, to defend these principles against abuse or misuse and to abide by the regulations of the College.
 To this end, every student must write and sign the following statement at the end of each examination: "I declare the Honor Pledge."